vaibhav519/Walkover-Quiz/README.md

 4. Open the file "dbConnection.php" and change the Server name, Username, Password and Database name according to your config.

 5. Visit the home page in browser.
-Use the `"Admin Login"` link to login to Admin Panel` Default user - 'admin' pass - 'admin123'`.
+Use the `"Admin Panel"` to login to Admin Panel ` Default user - 'admin' pass - 'admin123'`.

 6. Use the `"User Panel"` to login to User Panel `Default user - "User1" pass- "1234567"`.